Terraform Interview Questions

 - A DSL called “HCL” (Hashicorp Configuration Language).
 A declarative language for defining infrastructure.

-Init Write Terraform definitions using .tf files written in HCL that describes the desired infrastructure state Plan Review the plan generated by Terraform which lists all the changes that will be made to the environment Apply Terraform will apply the given definitions, by adding, modifying or removing the resources - What’s the difference between Terraform and technologies such as Ansible, Puppet, Chef, etc.
+What’s a typical Terraform workflow? | Init | Write Terraform definitions using .tf files written in HCL that describes the desired infrastructure state | | Plan | Review the plan generated by Terraform which lists all the changes that will be made to the environment | | Apply | Terraform will apply the given definitions, by adding, modifying or removing the resources |

 - Terraform is considered to be an IaC technology.
 It’s used for provisioning resources, for managing infrastructure on different platforms.